 Ben’s TV Pick: Watchmen – As a certain godlike, blue, naked guy once said, “Nothing ever ends.”

 Damon Lindelof’s Watchmen series picks up three decades after the events of Alan Moore’s legendary graphic novel, and is set in an alternate, dark present day that feels both foreign and frighteningly similar to some parts of ours.
-It builds off of the Watchmen mythos and certain classic characters from the comic, as well as introduces new players that are equally interesting, all the while telling a story that’s relevant in today’s political climate.
+It builds off of the Watchmen mythos and certain classic characters from the comic, and also introduces new players that are equally interesting, all the while telling a story that’s relevant in today’s political climate.
 If you’ve read the original story – which you most definitely should if you haven’t – I can’t recommend the HBO show enough.

 Lauren’s Two Cents: I’m only one episode in, and DAMN.
 I think I need to watch everything Regina King has ever been in now.

 So what do you think about these picks?
 What content did we miss over the past two weeks while we were spending time with these?
 Be sure to leave a comment below letting us know about everything (both current and simply new to you) you’ve been consuming lately!

 While you’re here, be sure to check out Lauren’s horror prep list for Halloween, and our podcast episodes flashing back to 1999’s October Sky and 2009’s Trick ‘r Treat, as well as a the newly released Joker.